jackwkeane/remove-attribute-from-json/README.md

 Remove attribute from JSON object if key exists and return resulting JSON (Custom Variable Template for Server-Side Google Tag Manager).

 ## Using the Variable Template
 Create a new variable with this template.
 Choose a variable as input that holds an array or JSON object like "items" from event data or an extracted JSON string from a request parameter.
-Then type in the key that you would like to remove from the JSON object.
+Then type in the name of the attribute that you would like to remove from the JSON object.

 The variable will remove the key input (if neccessary) and returns the (changed) JSON object.